edgedb/edgedb/docs/guides/auth/index.rst

 Example usage
 =============

-Here’s an example schema that we can use to show how you would use the ``auth_token`` you get back from EdgeDB to make queries against a protected resource, in this case being able to insert a ``Post``.
+All done getting an ``auth_token`` back from EdgeDB?
+Now let's try out this example schema that we can use to show how you would use this ``auth_token`` to make queries against a protected resource, in this case being able to insert a ``Post``.

 .. code-block:: sdl